algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 To prevent an account voting multiple times the smart contract can store a bit corresponding to the snapshot index within a known box storage key and ensure this has not already been set yet when accepting a vote.
 For example, if the snapshot index is 3 (i.e. position 4) there are 8 accounts in the snapshot (i.e. there 8 bits are needed and thus a 1 byte box is allocated) and the existing value is before voting `00001000` then after voting the box value will be `00011000` and a subsequent attempt by that account to vote will fail.
 Using bit-wise logic means that the amount of box storage needed to record vote participation is limited, which reduces the ALGO minimum balance requirement and complexity of clean up at vote closure.

-To ensure minimum balance requirement is catered for box storage the vote creator can send enough ALGOs to cover storing the participation bits for the number of potential voters in the snapshot.
+To ensure minimum balance requirement is catered for box storage the voting round creator can send enough ALGOs to cover storing the participation bits for the number of potential voters in the snapshot.

 **Pros**